German invasion of the Netherlands: The surrender of the Dutch Army

 Winkelman acted both in his capacity of commander of the Dutch Army and of highest executive power of the homeland.
 This created a somewhat ambiguous situation.
 On the morning of 14 May the commander of the Royal Dutch Navy, Vice-Admiral Johannes Furstner, had left the country to continue the fight; Dutch naval vessels were generally not included in the surrender.
 Eight ships and four unfinished hulks had already departed, some smaller vessels were scuttled, and nine others sailed for England in the evening of 14 May.
-The Hr.
-Ms. Johan Maurits van Nassau was sunk by German bombers while crossing.
+Johan Maurits van Nassau was sunk by German bombers while crossing.
 The commander of the main Dutch naval port of Den Helder, Rear-Admiral Hoyte Jolles, concluded that his base, with a naval garrison of 10,000, its own air service, and extensive land defences, should continue to resist also.
 Only with some difficulty did Winkelman convince him to obey the surrender order.
 Large parts of the Dutch Army were also reluctant to believe or accept the surrender, especially those units that hardly had seen any fighting, such as 3rd and 4th Army Corps and Brigade A.

 At 05:00 on 15 May a German messenger reached The Hague, inviting Winkelman to Rijsoord for a meeting with von Küchler to negotiate the articles of a written capitulation document.
 Both quickly agreed on most conditions, Winkelman declaring to have surrendered army, naval and air forces.
 When von Küchler demanded that pilots still fighting for the allies should be treated as francs-tireurs—seen by the Germans as guerilla fighters outside the laws of war—Winkelman's refusal made it clear to the Germans that only the armed forces in the homeland, with the exception of Zealand, would capitulate, not the country itself.
 On other points a swift agreement was reached and the document was signed at 10:15.